telerik/blazor-docs/_contentTemplates/common/observable-data.md

 When the `Data` of the component is a collection that implements the `INotifyCollectionChanged` interface (such as `ObservableCollection`), the Telerik components subscribe to its `CollectionChanged` event to update.
 This means that adding items, removing items, or clearing the collection updates the components (its `.Add()`, `.Remove()` and `.Clear()` methods).

 The Observable collections fire the `CollectionChanged` event only when their `Add`, `Remove` and `Clear` methods are called.
 They do not fire it when you change the value of a field of one of their elements.

+>important Observable data is not supported with manual data operations via the `OnRead` event.
 #end

 #refresh-data